COVID-19 pandemic in popular culture: Financial technology

-The COVID-19 pandemic has, fortunately, like ECOM, presented tail-winds to website usage.
+The COVID-19 pandemic has presented tail-winds to website usage.
 Financial analysts predicted that for many payment providers, it could also drive new purchasing habits that could leave the companies in a stronger position once the crisis is over.
-Credit card network websites such as Visa.com, PayPal.com, and Mastercard.com have seen page view and payment volume growth pressured by temporary business closures, elevated unemployment, and a cutback on international travel.
-Due to recent social distancing and shelter-in-place, these companies have also seen people increasingly move their spending online, as seen with the increase in ECOM popularity.
-However, for websites such as Squareup.com, with many Brick-in-Mortar operations, the crisis has negatively impacted them.
+Credit card network websites such as Visa.com, PayPal.com, and Mastercard.com saw page view and payment volume growth pressured by temporary business closures, elevated unemployment, and a cutback on international travel.
+Due to social distancing and shelter-in-place, these companies saw people increasingly move their spending online, as seen with the increase in E-commerce popularity.
+However, for websites such as Squareup.com, with many brick and mortar operations, COVID-19 had negative impacts.

-Brokerage websites

-With many people laid-off, unemployed, financially distraught, or bored during the pandemic and shelter-in-place, some have taken up retail trading as a new hobby or job.
-Robinhood, an investing platform founded in 2013, was among the platforms that gained millions of customers during the pandemic.

 Live chats and video streaming websites

 Schools and businesses worldwide have altered their business structure to an online means of learning and work.
-As a result of the new norm to online chat and video streaming methods, websites such as Zoom.us have seen massive growth in page visits and user volume.
-These websites have allowed customers; fearful of contracting the virus; a risk-free way of communication, learning, and work.
+As a result of the new norm to online chat and video streaming methods, websites such as Zoom saw massive growth in page visits and user volume.
+Through these websites users could continue work, communication, and education without risks from COVID-19.

 In social media

-Many memes (notably in the form of art-recreations, songs, and videos) were created by, and shared among, the large numbers of amateur content creators from in their homes during the isolation period itself.
+Amateur content creators created and shared among themselves many memes (notably in the form of art-recreations, songs, and videos) during the isolation period.